Steve973/pychub/README.md

 when you want a bundle that you can ship to any machine, regardless of the environment, and install the wheels and dependencies persistently.

+## ⚠️ Platform Compatibility and Wheel Portability

+A `.chub` file is only portable across environments if **all** bundled wheels are universal.
+That means:

+- Pure-Python wheels (`py3-none-any`)
+- Platform-independent `manylinux` wheels
+- Universal2 wheels (for macOS)

+If your package or its dependencies include **compiled extensions** (e.g., numpy, Pillow, pydantic-core), the resulting `.chub` will only work on the platform it was built for — and only with the matching Python version and ABI.

+In these cases, the `.chub` file is **not cross-platform**.
+In an upcoming release, pychub will warn or fail on such builds unless explicitly overridden.

+In practice, many popular packages include native extensions, so full cross-platform compatibility is rare unless your dependencies are pure Python.

 ## Quickstart

 While **pychub** has quite a few features, you can get started with just two